alexeybusygin/ShippingRates/README.md

 #### FedEx and 556 There are no valid services available

 This one can be tricky to debug.
 Start with setting at least $1 insurance for your shipment.
-For some reason, FedEx would not report errors like wrong ZIP code for origin address if there is no insurance set.
+For some reason, FedEx would not report errors like the wrong ZIP code for the origin address if there is no insurance set.

 ## 3rd Party Docs